locnnil/workshop/docs/how-to/git-workshop.rst

    $ git worktree remove ../resolved/

-Thus, using :command:`git worktree` reduces the effort to sync, stash and pull, while |project_markup| enables you to hot-swap an entire OS or other complex dependencies by changing from one directory to another.
+So using :command:`git worktree` reduces the effort on sync, stash and pull, while |project_markup| allows you to hot-swap an entire OS or another complex dependency by going from one directory to another.

 See also